 Camas, Washington is a small Columbia River Gorge town that has undergone a transformation.
-There are lovely large homes dotting the wooded landscape, lake-side trails for a run and a lovely, historic downtown—the setting for our recent girls’ getaway.
+There are lovely large homes dotting the wooded landscape, lake-side trails for a run, and a lovely, historic downtown—the setting for our recent girls’ getaway.

 On downtown's NE 4th Avenue you can stroll the tree-shaded streets and stop to shop at antique stores and boutiques.
 In season, beautiful hanging baskets overflowing with flowers decorate the lampposts.

 Where to stay?
-The small historic Camas Hotel has been lovingly restored and attracts people who just want to relax and enjoy some small town charm.
+The small historic Camas Hotel has been lovingly restored and attracts people who just want to relax and enjoy some small-town charm.
 There are local eateries with farm-to-table cuisine and several brewpubs.
 Things are happening in downtown Camas and the evolution of this town to an upscale destination will delight you.

 Downtown Camas and the Camas Hotel

 Camas was established in 1883 as a rough-and-tumble mill town.
 In fact, the paper mill is still functioning not far from downtown.
-New companies have also located in Camas, upscale housing areas have been developed and Camas has become a very desirable place to live, play and visit.
+New companies have also located in Camas, upscale housing areas have been developed and Camas has become a very desirable place to live, play, and visit.

 As Camas has changed, the downtown area has also changed.
-Fortunately it has retained a small town feel.
+Fortunately, it has retained a small-town feel.
 We parked on a side street and entered an almost hidden door next to the new Hey Jack Restaurant.
 The narrow lobby of the Camas Hotel still has the feel of the historic hotel.
-We were greeted, registered and given real keys.
+We were greeted, registered, and given real keys.
 Next, we climbed the narrow stairs to the second floor and our adjoining rooms.
 I was there with a girlfriend for a two-day getaway from traffic and the crowds of the busy Portland area.
 The hotel is perfect for that and would be equally fun for a couple’s retreat.

-On the floor where we stayed there were large rooms with beautiful tiled showers, the smaller amenity-filled rooms where we enjoyed our stay and the breakfast room.
-The local family who renovated the hotel decided to keep some of the small European style rooms with shared bath on the top floor.
+On the floor where we stayed there were large rooms with beautifully tiled showers, the smaller amenity-filled rooms where we enjoyed our stay, and the breakfast room.
+The local family who renovated the hotel decided to keep some of the small European style rooms with a shared bath on the top floor.
 This adds to the European vibe of the hotel and ensures that there is something for everyone, from a budget European style room with a single, twin bed to a lovely large room with a king bed and spa tub.

 The en-suite rooms come with an expanded continental breakfast (the quiche is a favorite).
 To keep the cost low for the budget-minded, the European style rooms do not include breakfast but guests can purchase it separately.